This article was updated on January 16th, 2024

 Of course, if your dog manages to eat something they should not such as a stuffed toy or cotton wool we may see some white specks or strands in their stool.
 Dogs cannot digest everything and certain foreign matter will not be broken down and will simply pass from the mouth to the anus.

 A day or two after your furry friend has eaten the material, we may notice some white specks and strands in their stool.
 If only a small amount was eaten, there should be no real issue here.
 If a lot of foreign matter was ingested, this could cause an obstruction.
-If you’re concerned your dog has eaten more than a very small amount, do contact your vet right away as they may want to induce vomiting or perform abdominal imaging.
+If you’re concerned your dog has eaten more than a very small amount, contact your vet right away as they may want to induce vomiting or perform abdominal imaging.

 · Bone Bits Or Too Much Calcium